BlueQuartzSoftware/simplnx/wrapping/python/docs/source/complex.rst

       :param complex.DataObjectNameParameter face_data_group_name: The complete path to the DataGroup where the Face Data of the Triangle Geometry will be created
       :param complex.DataObjectNameParameter face_feature_attribute_matrix_name: The complete path to the DataGroup where the Feature Data will be stored.
-      :param complex.DataObjectNameParameter face_labels_array_name: The name of the Array specifying which Features are on either side of each Face in the Triangle Geometry
+      :param complex.DataObjectNameParameter face_labels_array_name: The complete path to the Array specifying which Features are on either side of each Face in the Triangle Geometry
       :param complex.ArraySelectionParameter feature_ids_path: The complete path to the Array specifying which Feature each Cell belongs to
       :param complex.BoolParameter fix_problem_voxels: See help page.
       :param complex.BoolParameter generate_triple_lines: Experimental feature.
 May not work.
       :param complex.GeometrySelectionParameter grid_geometry_data_path: The complete path to the Grid Geometry from which to create a Triangle Geometry
-      :param complex.DataObjectNameParameter node_types_array_name: The name of the Array specifying the type of node in the Triangle Geometry
+      :param complex.DataObjectNameParameter node_types_array_name: The complete path to the Array specifying the type of node in the Triangle Geometry
       :param complex.MultiArraySelectionParameter selected_data_array_paths: The paths to the Arrays specifying which Cell Attribute Arrays to transfer to the created Triangle Geometry
       :param complex.DataGroupCreationParameter triangle_geometry_name: The name of the created Triangle Geometry
       :param complex.DataObjectNameParameter vertex_data_group_name: The complete path to the DataGroup where the Vertex Data of the Triangle Geometry will be created